vostok/devtools/library-dev-conventions/conventions.md

 ### Change log

+* 09.08.2018: added a rule about placing linked sources into `Commons\` folder
 * 03.08.2018: mentioned source-only libraries.
 * 03.08.2018: added first xml-doc conventions: about list items formatting and the use of em-dash
 * 03.08.2018: JetBrainsAnnotations.cs should now be imported as a link.